Gaza Solidarity Encampment (Columbia University): April 24, 2024: negotiation deadline extension

 In an email sent to affiliates shortly after 4 am, the administration announced that negotiations would be extended by 48 hours, with CUAD announcing that the administration agreed not to involve the NYPD or the National Guard in campus protests in that time.
 In a press briefing, University spokesperson Ben Chang stated that the accusation that administrators threatened to bring the National Guard to campus was an “untrue and unsubstantiated claim” while reaffirming that, if the negotiations were not successful, the administration would "have to consider alternative options for clearing the West Lawn."
-The student protesters agreed to reduce the number of tents in compliance with New York City Fire Department (FDNY) requirements and ensure ensure that protesters not affiliated with Columbia would leave campus.
+The student protesters agreed to reduce the number of tents in compliance with New York City Fire Department (FDNY) requirements and ensure that protesters not affiliated with Columbia would leave campus.
 Meanwhile, the NYPD dispersed about 100 protesters outside campus.

 In the afternoon of April 24, Speaker of the United States House of Representatives Mike Johnson gave a speech in front of Low Library condemning the protesters and calling for Shafik to resign.
 Some in attendance loudly booed him.
 During his speech, Johnson said that during the October 7 attack, "infants were cooked in ovens", an unsubstantiated claim.
 Later, he called on President Joe Biden to deploy the National Guard to quell the protests; White House Press Secretary Karine Jean-Pierre replied that such deployment is up to the governor of New York, not the president.
 The next day, Palestine Legal filed a Title VI suit with regard to suspended students.
 The Columbia Board of Trustees issued statements in affirmation of Shafik.
 The University Senate held an emergency meeting with Shafik to consider censuring her.